kellypowers/zodiac/README.md

 # Zodiac

-Zodiac is the Command Line program that asks you your date of birth and gives your your zodiac sign.
+Zodiac is the Command Line program that asks you your date of birth and tells you your your zodiac sign.
 You can look at the different characteristics your zodiac sign is known for, as well as other astrological information about your zodiac sign such as your ruling planet and the element associates with your sign.
 After viewing your sign, you can go through any other sign and view the characteristics for those signs.

 ## Getting Started